California Licensing Overview for a Barber

 The completion of a formal barber program or apprenticeship

-In the state of California, there are two methods in which to gain the necessary qualifications to become a licensed barber: through a formal barbering program or through a barbering apprenticeship.
-When going the route of a formal barbering program, students are required to undertake a minimum of 1500 hours of registered coursework.
+In California there are two methods in which to gain the necessary qualifications to become a licensed barber: through a formal barbering program or through a barbering apprenticeship.
+When going the route of a formal barbering program, students are required to undertake a minimum of 1,500 hours of registered coursework.

 To become a licensed barber through an apprenticeship, students are required to undertake a minimum of 3,000 hours of training under the direct supervision of a fully licensed barber.
 This fully licensed barber must a minimum of 5 years of experience as a barber and have worked in a licensed barbershop for a minimum of 2 years.
 Students are required to first complete a 39-hour pre-apprenticeship training program from an approved program sponsor before they can begin their apprenticeship studies.

 Apply for registration in the state of California